bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 As ROS works best on Ubuntu, we are using this distribution.
 Currently, ROS 2 Rolling runs on Ubuntu 20.04.
-If you are not already using Ubuntu 20.04, consider installing it on your system (perhaps as a dual boot), alternately you can run it in a virtual machine (not recommended, as recently we had so with it; https://www.virtualbox.org/) or use the ROS 2 docker (https://github.com/timonegk/rosdocked)
+If you are not already using Ubuntu 20.04, consider installing it on your system (perhaps as a dual boot), alternately you can run it in a virtual machine (not recommended, as recently we had some issues with it; https://www.virtualbox.org/) or use the ROS 2 docker (https://github.com/timonegk/rosdocked)

 **1. Setup and Install ROS 2**